 Picture this: You’ve just got home from a long day at work, your kids are starving, you open the fridge and you’ve somehow run out of soup… and anything else that you can eat on GAPS™.
+You haven’t planned for this and you have no idea if a GAPS Diet friendly restaurant even exists!

 What do you do?